Keys available at

 Abelmoschus manihot var. pungens (Roxburgh) Hochreutiner (Syn. of Abelmoschus manihot (L.) Medik. subsp. tetraphyllus (Roxb. ex Hornem.)
 Borss.
 Waalk. var. pungens (Roxb.)
 Hochr.)

-Abelmoschus muliensis K. M. Feng (No distribution
+Abelmoschus muliensis K. M. Feng (No distribution given in India)

 Abelmoschus sagittifolius (Kurz) Merrill = Abelmoschus moschatus subsp. tuberosus (Span.)
 Borss.
 Waalk.